 Each municipality has a wastewater collection system that stores effluent in stabilization ponds, where it is allowed to evaporate over time.
 Rural households must rely on individual septic tanks and drainfields.
 New development on the outskirts of Mitchell will require additional sewer lines extending into formerly rural areas.
-This new development will require advanced planning regarding the city's sewage treatment system, which at this time is not capable of handling the city's sewage in certain areas, most notably in the area just northwest of Lake Mitchell.
+This development will require advanced planning regarding the city's sewage treatment system to verify system capacity.